ClarytyLLC/docs/src/docs/automate-studio/tutorials/basic/object-detection/tutorial.md

 #### Step 5: Add output nodes

-We will now add output nodes to the flow - one for success and the other for failure.
+You will now add output nodes to the flow - one for success and the other for failure.

 **To add output nodes:**